 See rating plate for the minimum and maximum inlet gas pressure of the boiler.
 The supply pressure during main burner operation must be greater than the minimum indicated on the rating plate.
 Nominal gas supply pressure is 7" W.C. for natural gas.
 The gas pressure must not exceed 14" W.C. which is the maximum allowable pressure on the gas train components.
 Each boiler is furnished with a manual shut-off valve which has an integrated test port.
 This port is located on the upstream side of the valve body for measuring supply pressure.
-(See figure below.)
+(See figure right.)

 The air flow is pre-set at the factory prior to shipment.
 Gas flow is dependent primarily on fan speed not upstream gas pressure.
 The air/gas ratio may have to be adjusted to obtain proper combustion readings for specific local conditions.
 A combustion analyzer must be used.
-Combustion should be adjusted in accordance with Table of Combustion Exhaust Settings
+The probe must be place in the boiler exhaust vent immediately after the boiler.
+Combustion should be adjusted in accordance with Table of Combustion Exhaust Settings.

 NOTICE!
-For high altitude adjustments (greater than 2,000 feet above sea level), derate the boiler by 4% for each 1000 ft above sea level.
+For high altitude adjustments (greater than 2,000 feet above sea level), see Appendix 2 at the end of this manual.